Esri/arcgis-experience-builder-sdk-resources/samples/widgets/client-side-output/README.md

 }, outputDsJsons)
 ```

-3. In `setting.tsx`, select a filter and save it in widget config.
+Select a filter and save it in widget config.

 ```tsx
 <SqlExpressionBuilderPopup